WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 The _identity owner_ may encode a DID Auth response as a QR code, which is delivered to the _relying party_ by scanning it with a DID Auth compatible mobile app.

-## Hardware wallet
+## Fulfill JavaScript promise

-The DID Auth challenge may be forwarded to a hardware wallet, that upon an _identity owner_'s physical interaction, will create a response and send it back to the _relying party_ via the forwarder.
+If the DID Auth challenge was delivered to the _identity owner_ via a JavaScript API, then the response may be returned to the _relying party_ via fulfillment of a JavaScript promise.

 # Architectures